mt89vein/NamedResolver/README.md

 public class SecondImplementation : ISomeInterface {}
 ```

-And we register like this:
+And register in dependency injection container like this:

 ```csharp